Advanced Vision Options

 When successful, patients will experience clear vision during the day without contact lenses or eyeglasses.
 However, the results are temporary, so the patient must continue to wear the lenses regularly at night to maintain optimum results.
 Please contact our office if you would be interested in this procedure and whether you are a good candidate for this option.

 LASIK (Laser-Assisted in Situ Keratomileusis) is a surgical procedure that uses a laser beam to reshape the cornea.
 Patients who are nearsighted, farsighted or astigmatic may benefit from this type of procedure.

 While millions of patients have seen successful results from LASIK, the procedure is not right for everyone.
-Dr. Haller and Dr. Hamman will need to thoroughly examine your eyes to determine which type of vision correction best fits your needs, and schedule you with excellent surgeons for your procedure.
-Then, we happily will take care of you during your post operative period.
+Dr. Haller will need to thoroughly examine your eyes to determine which type of vision correction best fits your needs, and schedule you with excellent surgeons for your procedure.
+Then, we happily will take care of you during your post-operative period.